rguides

 Fable provides several model families.
 Here are the most common approaches:

-Exponential Smoothing (ETS)
+Exponential smoothing (ETS)

 Exponential smoothing methods are popular for their simplicity and effectiveness.
 The ETS model automatically selects error, trend, and seasonality components: